PyGreSQL/PyGreSQL/docs/contents/pg/adaptation.rst

 become effective, the C module continues to use its internal typecasting.

-However, we can add new typecast functions for the database types that are not supported by the C modul.
-Fore example, we can create a typecast function that casts items of the composite PostgreSQL type used as example in the previous section to instances of the corresponding Python class.
+However, we can add new typecast functions for the database types that are not supported by the C module.
+For example, we can create a typecast function that casts items of the composite PostgreSQL type used as example in the previous section to instances of the corresponding Python class.